HakaiInstitute/hakai-api-client-py/README.md

 # API endpoints

-For details about the API, including available endpoints where data can be requested, see the [Hakai API documentation](https://github.com/HakaiInstitute/hakai-api).
+For details about the API, including available endpoints where data can be requested from, see the [Hakai API documentation](https://github.com/HakaiInstitute/hakai-api).

 # Advanced usage